 Cameroon: Buea – Experts Begin Digitalization of Archives

 The first phase of the preservation project of the Buea Press Photo Archives began in mid-February 2013.
-More information on the Buea Archives Digitization Project can be found below:
+More information on the Buea Archives Digitization Project can be found below (video by Ro Mazuela):

 The Cameroon Press Photo Archive (CPPA) was founded in Buea in January 1955 by the British colonial administration and operated until the 1990s.
 The photographers working with the government were responsible for covering the President’s and Prime Minister’s official events of public interest as well as social and cultural celebrations.

-Video Projects on Daily Life in Anglophone (Southern) Cameroon:
+Video Projects on Daily Life in English-Speaking Cameroon: